Monday, March 23, 2020

 Contrary to the conspiracy theories, this paper points out that the Chinese researchers shared the full genetic sequence of the 2019-nCoV in the National Institutes of Health GenBank Database and the Global Initiative on Sharing All Influenza Data (GISAID) database.

 The authors emphasize at the time of this writing that the full spectrum of clinical disease is undetermined.
 Transmission dynamics are also undetermined because the patient had not visited the seafood market in Wuhan or had any contacts with known cases in China.
 They list several complications noted in the Chinese population including acute respiratory distress syndrome, severe pneumonia, respiratory failure, and cardiac injury.
 There are several radiographs on Twitter suggestive of significant lung injury and at least one report of myocarditis in a significant subset of patients.
-The authors also point out that the patient is nonspecific symptoms prior to the onset of pneumonia were consistent with the number of common respiratory viruses.
+The authors also point out that the patient had nonspecific symptoms prior to the onset of pneumonia that were consistent with a number of common respiratory viruses.
 In differentiating this illness travel history, the decision by the patient to seek treatment, and a coordinated effort among public health officials led to the timely identification of the virus.
 I would add that this case report also shows the clear need for clinical expertise as the illness transforms from what appears to be a typical respiratory virus to pneumonia.
 The question that needs to be asked is whether that level of expertise is available everywhere in the country.

 Addressing the threat of emerging infectious diseases requires a public health infrastructure and cooperation across many countries with their own political interests.
 Many those countries may have public health officials that are cooperating with one another, but politicians who may decide to use a pandemic for their own interests.
 With most countries engaged in significant quarantine efforts at this time, clear cooperation among world leaders in stopping this pandemic is urgently needed.